 The agiLab data highlighted the importance of particular attitudes and outlooks in helping or hindering the introduction and implementation of agile working practices.
 We refer to these as 'mindsets' and define a mindset as cognitive attitudes, beliefs and thought processes that are used to rationalise action and outlook.
 Some mindsets were enabling and others were blockers to agile working.
-Drawing on evidence presented in agiLab, particular mindsets were identified that enabled a more customised approach to flexible working and which aligned with the definition of agile working (see Box 1).
-However, other mindsets were blockers to the implementation of agile working as they indicated a resistance or tension towards the premise of agile working, or were focused around a very rigid definition or commitment to flexibility, failing to encompass true agility in working arrangements and activities.
+Drawing on evidence presented in agiLab, particular mindsets were identified that enabled a more customised approach to flexible working and which aligned with the definition of agile working as they indicated a resistance or tension towards the premise of agile working, or were focused around a very rigid definition or commitment to flexibility, failing to encompass true agility in working arrangements and activities.